rtruswell/PLAEME_current/README.md

 Some of the choices of lexel are quite subtle.
 For instance, `but` is used as a lexel 403 times in the sample of LAEME which forms the basis of PLAEME.  `bu:tan`, the OE ancestor of *but*, is used as a lexel a further 276 times, usually with a suffixed lexel specifier.
 In cases like this, reliance on Modern English lexels will lead to some examples being missed.
 The list of lexels included with [the LAEME documentation][LAEME] can be of some use in avoiding this problem.
 We also found the online versions of [the Bosworth&ndash;Toller Anglo-Saxon dictionary][BosworthToller] and the [Middle English Dictionary][MED] to be particularly useful when working with lexels.

 LAEME does not have standardized lexels for proper names, Roman numerals, and certain other words.
-We have not yet added these to PLAEME, but we have added lexels for function words such as articles or pronouns.
-Instead of LAEME's practice of using Arabic numbers as lexels for numerals, we have written out the lexels as words (that is, we have `(NUM six-six)` rather than `(NUM six-6)`), to avoid potential confusion with PPCHE's use of numeral dash tags for coindexation of categories.
+We have added lexels for function words such as articles or pronouns, but not yet for proper names.
+Instead of LAEME's practice of using Arabic numbers as lexels for numerals, we have written out the lexels as words (that is, we have `(NUM six-six)` and `(NUM .VI.-six)`, rather than `(NUM six-6)` or `(NUM .VI.-6)`), to avoid potential confusion with PPCHE's use of numeral dash tags for coindexation of categories.

-Finally, in some cases where we have split a word (see below), we have not yet added lexels for the split forms.
-These will be added in due course.

 #### Orthographic conventions in LAEME and in PPCHE